Easy way to Increase PHP memory limit

 Your website can’t be open by any visitor in this world.
 Its because your website’s PHP memory limit exhausted.

 This may be a bad impression on your visitors.
 You can also affect your online business.
 But you don’t worry about anything else after reading this blog.
 I am sharing with you very easy steps to fix this issue.

 PHP is a type of language to design web programs.
 It is a programming language to design dynamic and unique web pages.

 WordPress is also written in PHP programming language.
 PHP is a server-side scripting language.

 When a user allows a web page to work with PHP codes.
 It automatically generates HTML output to be displayed on the browser screen on the computer.

 PHP Memory limit is a RAM of your website.
-Every WordPress website needs a website server hosting.
+Every WordPress blog needs a website server hosting.

 These web servers are something just like a computer.
 They also need memory to run a website and its applications.